LLFourn/dlc-verifiable-encryption-bls/README.md

 DLCs via verifiable encryption with BLS as the attestation scheme.

-In the protocol "Alice" verifiably encrypts a list of secret scalar's to their corresponding anticipated oracle attestation points such that when the oracle attests to an outcome "Bob" can decrypt it.
+In the protocol "Alice" verifiably encrypts two secret scalars (representing 0 and 1) for each bit that an oracle will attest to.

-important points:

-1. I implemented the cut-and-choose interactively (not via Fiat-Shamir) but this could easily be changed.
-2. It's slow because ElGamal in `G_T` is slow.
+In addition she pads secret shares of secret values by these secret scalars such that if an oracle attests to a certain outcome the receiver of the encryption will be able to decrypt the secret share corresponding to that outcome (and that oracle).
+Should enough oracles attest to the same thing they will recover the secret values.

 ## Run it